-DFPS and OCBCT is working toward full implementation of CBC statewide.
-DFPS and OCBCT are currently implementing CBC in four catchment areas.
-In June 2020, the 87th Texas Legislature appropriated funding for the department to expand CBC Stage I to additional communities across the state with a focus on executing new SSCC contracts in the Metroplex East, Permian/Concho, Piney Woods, and Deep East catchment areas.
-The anticipated timeframe to release a new Request for Applications (RFA) is the spring of 2022.
-Future CBC catchment areas may change based on the proposals received through the new RFA.
+DFPS and OCBCT are working toward full implementation of CBC statewide.
+DFPS and OCBCT have implemented CBC in four community areas.
+In June 2021, the 87th Texas Legislature appropriated funding for the department to expand CBC Stage II for two SSCCs and Stage I to four new areas across the state.
+In April 2022, DFPS released a Request for Application (RFA) for four new community areas, Metroplex East, Piney Woods, Deep East, and Permian/Concho.
+A pending active procurement continues in the Metroplex East, Piney Woods, and Deep East Communities.
+There were not any applications submitted for Permian/Concho.
+As of August 20, 2022, the unsolicited proposal process has been formalized and posted to the HHSC webpage.

-Further, over the Fiscal Year 2022-2023 biennium, the Office of Community-Based Care Transition and DFPS will use additional appropriations from the 87th Texas Legislature to expand CBC Stage II in the Panhandle and South Central & Hill Country catchment areas, as well as re-procure the SSCC contract for catchment area Metroplex West by September 1, 2023.
-Initiation of the procurement with HHSC will occur within one year prior to anticipated contract award date to develop and implement communication plans, identify resource transfers of staff and determine fiscal allocations and begin regional planning.
-See the latest CBC Implementation Plan and Quarterly Report on CBC Implementation for more information.
+Further, over the Fiscal Year 2022-2023 biennium, the OCBCT and DFPS have used additional appropriations from the 87th Texas Legislature to expand CBC Stage II in the Panhandle community area on March 2, 2022.
+Additionally, the South Central & Hill Country community area is anticipated to go live in Stage II in October 2022 based on readiness.
+Lastly, OCBCT and DFPS plan to re-procure the SSCC contract for the Metroplex West community area by September 1, 2023.
+This re-procurement will include adding the counties of Denton, Wise and Cooke.
+Initiation of the procurement with HHSC will occur within one year before the anticipated contract award date to develop and implement communication plans, identify resource transfers of staff, and determine fiscal allocations and begin regional planning.
+See the latest CBC Annual Implementation Plan and September 2022 Quarterly Report on the DFPS Community-Based Care website for additional information..